mwaylabs/The-M-Project-Sample-Apps/demoapp/README.md

 	- There is no Controller defined
 	- The Router points to no Controller
-	- The app is accessable through a the global namespace
+	- The app is accessable through a global namespace

 	```
 	// The app gets initialized with the configuration provided from the config.js